 Her worth, her potential, her intelligence, her health… rendered insignificant by someone who supposed to be the person who has her back.
 The isolation this imposed is poison to her already worn out psyche.

 This was not OK.
 I can’t let her fade away because the world would lose an incredible human being.

 Not on my watch.
 Domestic abuse survivors need community support.
+Their trauma and anxiety that they won’t be believed it palpable.
 This is a powerful and loving community here, who every day share kind words with me.
 I know you, dear readers, have the potential to lift her up with that thoughtfulness, exponentially more than I can do as one person.

 I just had to share her story.